 If you have a pet, you should purchase a renters policy.
 Although no one expects their dog to bite someone, accidents happen.
 If you’re insured and covered, then the medical payments, legal fees, and settlement (up to the policy limits) will help.
 Keep in mind that some dog breeds are blacklisted from coverage, so talk to your insurer about this before settling on a policy.

 Talk to your insurer about your property to understand what coverage you need.
-When you need to find reliable renters insurance to suit your budget, talk to the professionals at Humble & Davenport Insurance today.
+If you need reliable renters insurance that suits your budget, talk to the professionals at Humble & Davenport Insurance today.